-We have two experimental setups where we study of the effects of strong dipole-dipole interactions in systems of a few atoms:
+We have several experimental setups where we study of the effects of strong dipole-dipole interactions in systems of a few atoms:

 - In the Nanocloud project (CYCLOPIX), we trap an adjustable number of Rb atoms (from 1 to 1000s) in microscopic dipole traps, either in ordered arrays or disordered very dense ensembles.
 We place ourselves in a regime where optical response of the cloud features collective effects, due to the strong interaction between light-induced dipoles.